-Since its founding over 50 years ago, Aquinas College has offered students a dynamic academic experience in a welcoming and supportive Catholic environment.
+Since its founding over 50 years ago, Aquinas College has offered students a dynamic academic experience in a welcoming and supportive Catholic college environment.
 Under the direction of the Dominican Sisters of St. Cecilia Congregation (the “Nashville Dominicans”) and an outstanding faculty who embrace the principles set forth in Ex Corde Ecclesiae, students receive an academically challenging liberal arts education that emphasizes the dignity of the human person.

-As the only four-year Catholic liberal arts college in middle and east Tennessee, Aquinas College is committed to the intellectual, moral, and professional development of its students.
+As the only four-year Catholic college in middle and east Tennessee, Aquinas College is committed to the intellectual, moral, and professional development of its students.
 Through a rigorous liberal arts curriculum that seeks to develop the whole person, Aquinas College prepares students for careers of service in the liberal arts and sciences, business, nursing, and teaching.
 Uniquely situated within a day’s drive of half of the United States population, Nashville boasts mild weather, thousands of acres of green space, a myriad of world-class cultural offerings, and a thriving business climate.

 The faculty at Aquinas College are uniquely committed to its mission, making the truth accessible to the students they teach.
 Since all theology faculty possess the mandatum, they are especially qualified to speak on issues pertaining to the Catholic Church and her doctrine.
 Aquinas College maintains a low (12:1) student-to-faculty ratio, facilitating the development of close peer and mentor relationships.
 In this atmosphere, students are enabled to pursue the True, the Good, and the Beautiful in their studies and in their personal lives.